 - Crush and Strain – technically no extractor

-The purpose of this is to break open the thousands of individual cells filled with honey.
-The material is then usually placed in a filter bag and hung up in a warm “bee safe” location with a bucket underneath.
-This allows liquid to drip out of the wax.
+All of this is then placed in a filter bag (cheesecloth, etc.) and hung up in a warm “bee safe” location with a bucket underneath.
+This liquid slowly drips out of the wax into the clean bucket.

-Once all the liquid is removed from the beeswax comb, it can be stored in an airtight container.
-The beeswax can be cleaned and used for many fun projects.
+Once all the liquid had dripped out, the bucket with fresh honey is sealed with an air-tight lid.
+The beeswax left behind can be cleaned and used for many fun projects.

 This method is as old as time itself and quite effective.
 However, it is a slow process and requires room to leave the bag hanging for several days safe from bees and other insects.

 It also represents more hard work for the bees next season.
 They have to rebuild all the comb needed for the frames.

 A honey extractor is a machine that holds frames in a barrel-like container.
 Using an electric motor or hand crank, the frames spin around causing the liquid to be spun out of their wax cells.

 Beekeepers who have done a good job of assembling their hive frames should be able to extract with no problems.
 The honeycomb should be securely held in the wood frame and able to withstand the pressure of extraction.